jemysh007/jemysh007/Deploy-Nodejs-App-on-Ubuntu-Nginx.md

 ---

-This is the complete README file for setting up your Node.js app on an Ubuntu server with PM2, a custom project name, domain setup for **yourdomain.in**, and SSL.
+## Thank You!

+Thank you for following this guide!
+We hope it was helpful in setting up your Node.js application using the Apache2 web server on your Ubuntu server.
+If you have any further questions or run into any issues, feel free

+ to reach out.

+Happy coding! 😊